YohSambre/gmod_snte/README.md

 ##########
 SOURCEBAN SNTE
 ##########
-Former project not continued in which SNTE participated: https://github.com/YohSambre/snte_sourceban
+Former project not continued in which SNTE participated (JSON FORMAT): https://github.com/YohSambre/snte_sourceban

 Here is a submerged part of the iceberg that is SNTE in terms of banning list, the totality of steamid registered in this list are legitimate bans (No Freeban)